drufball/yosai/_drafts/sky-furnace.md

 "Denri!"

 "What!
 We're being manly.
 He gets it."
-Denri turned back to Hattori and shook his hand.
+Denri turned back to Hattori and gave him a quick hug.
 "Good luck."

 <br />